 We rely entirely on the volunteer and financial support of the community to keep our programs free for students.
-Currently, our funding comes from foundations (23%), corporations (19%), churches (3%), individuals (25%), and The Bridge Thrift Store (30%).
+Currently, our funding comes from The Bridge Thrift Store (31% plus in-kind supplies), foundations (26%), businesses/entities (25%), and individual donors (18%).

 There is no denying that a parent is the number one influence in a child’s life...however, The Bridge Teen Center realizes that in today’s fast-paced world, parents sometimes can use help navigating through the teenage years.
-Free parent programs and other resources offered by the Bridge Teen Center are designed to support and encourage parents of teens.
+The free parent offerings are designed to support, encourage and provide valuable resources to parents and guardians of teens.

-As part of our Community Connections bucket, we provide relevant programs focused on the teen years so families can enhance life at home and open up the lines of communication between parents/guardians and students.
-We regularly offer the following programs for parents:
+As part of our Community Connections bucket, we provide relevant resources focused on the teen years so families can enhance life at home and open up the lines of communication between parents/guardians and students.
+We regularly offer the following for parents: